openstack-archive/networking-ovn/doc/source/install/migration.rst

   .. warning::

-        If you have any instance with static IP assignation on VXLAN or GRE tenant networks, you must manually modify the configuration of those instances.
+        If you have any instance with static IP assignment on VXLAN or GRE tenant networks, you must manually modify the configuration of those instances.
         If your instances don't honor the T1 parameter of DHCP they will need to be rebooted.